RWS/studio-api-docs/apiconcepts/translationmemory/enabling_the_required_translation_provider_features.md

 ```
 ***

-Returning `False` has a direct impact on the user interface of Var:ProductName, as it will disable the Update check box as shown below:
+Returning `False` directly affects the Var:ProductName user interface because it disables the **Update** check box, as shown below:

 <img style="display:block; " src="images/UpdateDisabled.jpg"/>

-This component of the plug-in is also used to determine whether the selected translation provider list actually supports the selected language combination.
-This is explained in detail in the next chapter (see [Verifying the Language Pair Support](verifying_the_language_pair_support.md)).
+This plug-in component also determines whether the selected translation provider list supports the selected language combination.
+The next chapter explains this in more detail; see [Verifying the Language Pair Support](verifying_the_language_pair_support.md).